 - Make sure ‘Show dropdown list in cell’ is checked and click on Save.

 - This will create a drop-down list in cell D3.

-- Now before we create the second drop down, go to any empty cell in the worksheet, or create another worksheet if you want, and enter the formula =INDIRECT(D3).
+- Now before we create the second drop-down, go to any empty cell in the worksheet, or create another worksheet if you want, and enter the formula =INDIRECT(D3).
 This would list all the items from the category selected in Drop Down 1.
-This is dynamic and if you change the drop down in cell D3 from Fruits to Vegetable, the list would change and show the list of vegetables.
+This is a dynamic dependent drop-down list and if you change the drop-down in cell D3 from Fruits to Vegetable, the list would change and show the list of vegetables.

 - Now the last step is to create a drop down list in E3 (which is our Drop Down 2).
 To do this, select cell E3 and go to Data –> Data Validation.

 - In the Data Validation dialog box, select the ‘Criteria’ as ‘List from a range’ and specify the cells that contain the result from the INDIRECT function.
 It is possible that the number of items in different lists are different (for example ‘Fruits’ category has 4 items and ‘Vegetables’ has 10 items).
 To handle this, select an appropriate cell range that should suffice all the categories.
 For example, in this case, I select 10 cells in case the list grows in future.

 Now when you make a selection is Drop Down 1, you will notice that the items in Drop Down 2 changes accordingly.

 Important Notes While Creating a Dependent Drop Down List In Google Sheets